CSAFresh, Local Produce

-At Rock-N-Horse farm; we use no pesticides, no chemical fertilizers, no growth hormones, and no antibiotics in our feed.
+At Rock-N-Horse farm we use no pesticides, no chemical fertilizers, no growth hormones, and no antibiotics in our feed.
 The majority of the feed fed to our animals is grown on our farm.
-All our animals have access to outside, weather permitting.
+All our animals are outside, weather permitting.

 One vegetable full share is geared to provide produce for two adults who eat at home or a family with children.

 For the Summer of 2017, we will only be offering full shares.
 The CSA runs for 12 weeks, and the cost is $560.00